 - All Implemented Interfaces:

-Base class for all PushMode DOM nodes that can be children of an element.
-This includes
+Base class for all PushMode DOM nodes that can be added to an element, specifically

 DomFragment) or immutable (

 DomText).
-Mutable nodes can be frozen, which causes all mutating methods to throw.
-All in all, DOM nodes can be in three states: immutable, mutable, and frozen.
+Mutable nodes can be frozen, which causes all mutating methods to throw and improves thread-safety.
+DOM nodes can be thus in three states: immutable, mutable, and frozen.
 Immutable state cannot be changed.
 Transition from mutable to frozen state is performed by

 freeze().
 Transition from frozen to mutable state is performed by

-hashCode().
-HTML representation of the node can be obtained from
+HTML representation of the node can be obtained by using

 equals(Object obj)Compares this node with another DOM node for equality.